mercadoalex/-randomWordsAndMatches/README.md

-# -randomWordsAndMatches
+# Project -randomWordsAndMatches
 A NodeJS and Express project to consume a random Word API and to find the best or worst match.

+# SETUP
 This project consist on a server.js main file and several modules required.
-There are two options the run this project, based on the Dockerfile provide buil the Docker image with the command:
+There are two options the run this project, based on the Dockerfile provide build the Docker image with the command:
+$ docker build . -t <your username>/node-expres-wordapi
+once the image is buitl run the container like this:
+$ docker run -p 49160:8080 -d <your username>/node-expres-wordapi
+You can get the container id
+$ docker ps
+If you need to go inside the container you can use the exec command:
+$ docker exec -it <container id> /bin/bash

-or based on the package.json you can install it using npm init, afetra that just run node server.js.
+or based on the package.json you can install it using npm init, afetra that just run
+$ node server.js

 Once the local server is running on port 8081 you can test the \search endpoint, either with the browser, http://localhost:8081/search?number=5&theword=bar

-or via Curl command as shown below: curl 'localhost:8081/search?number=5&theword=bar'
+or via Curl command as shown below:
+$ curl 'localhost:8081/search?number=5&theword=bar'

 I this file we are fetching a random word API